Peterpiotr/siguren-documentation/docs/source/archives/en-cours-user-manual-rev-2-en-borssele.rst

 blockings during the setting of the command station and of the drives, we advise you to start the winch assembly by following these steps:

--  Assembly of the torque limiter
+-  Assembly of the MS Torque Limiter

 -  Setting and testing of the lifting drive and the command cabinet